 We’ve also seen that founders will give inflated titles to certain team members as a way to entice them to the team.
 While this is a creative way to retain top talent, it can lead to trouble down the road.
 Certain titles on a resume convey mastery over specific skills.

-What exactly are the differences between a technical lead, head of development, engineering manager, VP of Engineering (VPoE) and CTO (Chief Technology Officer)?
+What exactly are the differences between a technical lead, head of development, engineering manager, VP of Engineering (VPoE), and CTO (Chief Technology Officer)?
 Keep reading to find out.

 The founding of a team: technical lead

-Perhaps they’ve gotten lucky or maybe they invested in product management research.
+Perhaps they've gotten lucky, or maybe they invested in product management research.
 After all, when analyzing failed startups, the number one missing capability identified by founders (34% of the time) was “the ability to deliver a specific solution for a specific problem, product-market fit.”

-When it comes time to expand the team, a couple new engineers join.
+When it comes time to expand the team, a couple of new engineers join.
 This is the first opportunity for the technical co-founder to receive a new title.
 Are they still writing code on a day-to-day basis and acting as a technical mentor and authority?
 They are very likely a lead engineer or technical lead.